If you’re patient, you might score some brand-new or barely used survival items online or at flea markets, thrift stores, and yard sales.

 Crisco is a commonly used shortener for baking, but you wouldn’t believe Crisco’s surprising uses when it comes to survival.

-Next time you visit the dollar store, walk down each aisle and start stocking up on little things that will make life much easier after SHTF.
+Next time you visit the dollar store, walk down each aisle and stock up on little things that will make life easier after SHTF.

 Because of this economic depression, millions of Americans could end up homeless due to eviction or foreclosure.
 Here’s what to do if you’re one of them.